Maria Cantwell

-Maria Ellen Cantwell (/ˈkæntˌwɛl/; born October 13, 1958) is an American politician serving as the junior U.S. senator from Washington since 2001.
-A member of the Democratic Party, she previously served in the Washington House of Representatives from 1987 to 1993 and in the United States House of Representatives from 1993 to 1995.
+Maria Ellen Cantwell (/ˈkæntˌwɛl/; born October 13, 1958) is an American politician serving since 2001 as the junior U.S. senator from Washington.
+A member of the Democratic Party, she served from 1987 to 1993 in the Washington House of Representatives and from 1993 to 1995 in the United States House of Representatives.

 Born and raised in Indianapolis, Indiana, Cantwell graduated from Miami University before moving to Seattle to work on Alan Cranston's 1984 presidential campaign.
 In 1986, she was elected to the state house of representatives, where she served until her election to Congress in 1992.
 Cantwell served one term in Congress before losing her seat to Republican Rick White in the 1994 election.
 She then briefly worked in the private sector as vice president of marketing for RealNetworks.

-Despite having vowed to remain out of politics, Cantwell ran for the United States Senate in 2000.
+Despite having vowed to remain out of politics, Cantwell ran for the U.S. Senate in 2000.
 She defeated Republican incumbent Slade Gorton in one of the closest elections in the state's history.
 Cantwell was reelected in 2006, 2012, 2018, and 2024.
 After Jeff Sessions resigned from the Senate in February 2017 to become United States Attorney General, Cantwell became the most senior junior senator.
 She is the second female senator from Washington, after Patty Murray.

 Early life, education, and early political career

 Cantwell was born in Indianapolis, Indiana.
 She was raised in a predominantly Irish American neighborhood on the south side of Indianapolis.
-Her father, Paul Cantwell, served as county commissioner, city councilor, state legislator, and chief of staff for U.S. Representative Andrew Jacobs Jr.; and was the Democratic nominee for Mayor of Indianapolis in 1979.
+Her father, Paul Cantwell, served as county commissioner, city councilor, state legislator, and chief of staff for U.S. Representative Andrew Jacobs Jr. and was the Democratic nominee for mayor of Indianapolis in 1979.
 Her mother, Rose, was an administrative assistant.
 Her ancestry includes Irish and German.

 Cantwell attended Emmerich Manual High School, and was inducted into the Indianapolis Public Schools Hall of Fame in 2006.
-After high school, Cantwell attended Miami University in Oxford, Ohio, where she earned her Bachelor of Arts degree in public administration.
+After high school, she attended Miami University in Oxford, Ohio, where she earned her Bachelor of Arts degree in public administration.

 A year after graduating, Cantwell worked on Jerry Springer's unsuccessful 1982 Ohio gubernatorial campaign.
-Cantwell moved to Seattle, Washington, in 1983, to campaign for U.S. Senator Alan Cranston (D-CA) in his unsuccessful bid for the 1984 Democratic presidential nomination.
+In 1983, she moved to Seattle, Washington, to campaign for U.S. Senator Alan Cranston in his unsuccessful bid for the 1984 Democratic presidential nomination.
 She then moved to the Seattle suburb of Mountlake Terrace, because it reminded her of Indianapolis, and led a successful campaign in 1986 to build a new library there.
 As of 2000, Cantwell lived in Edmonds, Washington with her mother.

 Washington House of Representatives (1987–1993)

 Elections

-In 1986, Cantwell was elected to the Washington State House of Representatives at the age of 28.
-She defeated George Dahlquist 54%–46%.
+In 1986, Cantwell was elected to the Washington State House of Representatives, defeating George Dahlquist 54%–46%.
 In 1988, she was reelected with 66% of the vote.
 In 1990, she was reelected to a third term with 61% of the vote.